 About the Programs

-Early Enrollment allows students to take classes with college professors on campus at Hannibal-LaGrange University or through several other innovative techniques.
+Early Enrollment allows students to take classes with college professors on campus at Hannibal-LaGrange University or through several other innovative outlets.

-Dual Credit is offered through the high school instructors and works to satisfy the state requirements for secondary education while incorporating college level material.
+Dual Credit is offered through the high school instructors and works to satisfy the state requirements for secondary education while incorporating college level material, rigor and credit.

 Apply for Early Enrollment or Dual Credit